shivannis/xandr-docs-public/xandr-docs/articles/monetize/discovery.md

 ---
-Title : Discovery
+title : Microsoft Monetize - Discovery
-Description : Discovery is an optimization component that helps line items meet their ms.date: 10/28/2023 goals as quickly as possible by spending on inventory that performs well and quickly cutting inventory that doesn't meet the goal.
+description : Discovery is an optimization component that helps line items meet their goals as quickly as possible. ms.date: 10/28/2023
 ---

-# Discovery
+# Microsoft Monetize - Discovery

 Discovery is an optimization component that helps line items meet their goals as quickly as possible by spending on inventory that performs well and quickly cutting inventory that doesn't meet the goal.

-<b>Tip:</b> Discovery does not apply to line
+> [!TIP]
-items with CPA retargeting or with vCPM, CPCV, or VCR goals.
+> Discovery does not apply to line items with CPA retargeting or with vCPM, CPCV, or VCR goals.

 Because the pool of inventory that a line item can serve on is huge - even oceanic - even moderately targeted line items run the risk of